 For some reason, there were hundreds of plastic balls scattered along the street.

 I edged my way around the park, worrying that security were watching me on secret cameras.

 The first ride I came across was a space themed ride called Gallantry.
 Inside was seven-foot-tall aliens, a creepy headless mannequin, and sci-fi machines.

 It was pitch black inside.
 My only source of light was my camera’s flash.
-I decided to leave because I was scared of the mannequin’s hand grabbing me in the dark.
+I decided to leave because I was scared of a mannequin’s hand grabbing me in the dark.

 Next I headed to the castle.
 Then I heard voices and saw two people walking in my direction.
 I quickly hid in a doorway and prayed it wasn’t the park’s security.
 I peered out and saw that it was only a young Japanese couple.
-They were chatting away loudly, in contrast to me, hiding terrified in the doorway.
+They were chatting away loudly as I hid in the doorway.
 I waited until they passed.

 I continued darting around the park like a timid mouse until I came across the park’s walk-through haunted house.
 Above the entrance was a giant witch.
 She looked down, her right palm facing forward, as if about to grab me.

 The entrance was boarded up, so I had to climb through the window of the booth where the worker sells and collect your tickets.
 This led to a tunnel.
 There was no decoration except for half a plastic cat and several plastic skeletons in a hole in the wall (at least, I hope they were plastic).